Causes of Soil Acidification

-Each crop has its own suitable range of soil pH, and most crops are preferably slightly acidic to slightly alkaline.
+Each crop has a suitable range of soil pH, and most plants are preferably slightly acidic to slightly alkaline.
 Extremely acidic soil is the main reason for tree aging.
-Acidification of the soil affects the growth of the crop and does not grow to a certain extent.
+The acidification of the soil affects the growth of the crop and does not grow to a certain extent.
 The acidification of the soil is also extremely detrimental to the growth of the banana, which causes the leaves of the banana to dry out prematurely and is extremely unfavorable to the protection of the banana.

-Leaching of protein isolate in acidic soils is one of the important reasons for the decline of soil fertility
+2. Leaching of protein isolate in acidic soils is one of the essential reasons for the decline of soil fertility

-After the acidification of the soil, the effectiveness of the fertilizer is affected, phosphorus is still lacking after the application of phosphorus, and potassium is still lacking after the application of potassium.
-At pH 6-8, the content of available nitrogen in soil is the highest.
+After the acidification of the soil, the effectiveness of the fertilizer is affected, phosphorus is still lacking after the application of phosphorus, and potassium is still lacking after the use of potassium.
+At pH 6-8, the content of available nitrogen in the soil is the highest.
 When the pH is less than 6.5, the phosphorus in the soil becomes iron phosphate aluminum and solidifies.
 When the pH value is less than 6.0, the content of available potassium, calcium, and magnesium in the soil is drastically reduced.
-Soil acidification not only affects the availability of a large number of elements, but also affects the availability of trace elements.
-Boron is in the pH range of 4.7 to 6.7, and molybdenum is in the pH range of 4 to 8 with a decrease in pH and the effectiveness is reduced.
+Soil acidification affects not only the availability of a large number of elements but also affects the availability of trace elements.
+Boron is in the pH range of 4.7 to 6.7, and molybdenum is in the pH range of 4 to 8 with a decrease in pH, and the effectiveness is reduced.

-Soil Response (ph) Discomfort: Soil reactions strongly affect the solubility of nutrient elements, ie, effectiveness.
-Some elements are easily dissolved under acidic conditions, have high effectiveness, high effectiveness, and the solubility-effectiveness of the reaction tends to be neutral or alkaline.
+Soil Response (ph) Discomfort: Soil reactions strongly affect the solubility of nutrient elements, i.e., effectiveness.
+Some parts are easily dissolved under acidic conditions, have high efficiency, high effectiveness, and the solubility-effectiveness of the reaction tends to be neutral or alkaline.
 In contrast, some of the other elements are more effective under alkaline conditions and less effective under acidic conditions.

 Trace elements are particularly closely related to the reaction.
-For example, the solubility of iron, boron, zinc, and copper decreases with pH (less than pH 4.5), the effectiveness increases rapidly, and the effectiveness decreases when the pH is close to neutral or alkaline, and molybdenum is the opposite, effect Increase with pH increase.
+For example, the solubility of iron, boron, zinc, and copper decreases with pH (less than pH 4.5), the effectiveness increases rapidly, and the efficiency decreases when the pH is close to neutral or alkaline.
+Molybdenum is the opposite, effect Increase with pH increase.

 A large number of elements are generally unresponsive to pH, but phosphorus is the exception.
 Phosphorus has a suitable pH range that is extremely narrow.
-Strictly speaking, it is only about pH 6.5.
-If pH<6.5, and the iron and aluminum in the soil are fixed.
-The lower pH, the greater the solubility of iron and aluminum, the greater the amount of immobilization.
-If pH>6.5, phosphorus is combined with the calcium in the soil and the effectiveness is also reduced.
-However, the solubility of calcium phosphate is larger than that of iron phosphate and aluminum phospate, so the availability of phosphorus in alkaline soils is usually higher than that of acid soils.
+Strictly speaking, it is only about pH 6.5 if pH<6.5, and the iron and aluminum in the soil are fixed.
+The lower pH, the more excellent the solubility of iron and aluminum, the higher the amount of immobilization.
+If pH>6.5, phosphorus is combined with the calcium in the soil, and the effectiveness is also reduced.
+However, the solubility of calcium phosphate is more significant than that of iron phosphate and aluminum phosphate, so the availability of phosphorus in alkaline soils is usually higher than that of acid soils.

-Acidification of soil will reduce the amount of beneficial microorganisms in the soil, inhibit the growth and activity of beneficial microorganisms, and thus affect the decomposition of soil organic matter and the circulation of C, N, P, and S in soil.
+Acidification of soil will reduce the number of beneficial organisms in the soil, inhibit the growth and activity of beneficial microorganisms, and thus affect the decomposition of soil organic matter and the circulation of C, N, P, and S in soil.